MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Method

 While \handmodel enables high-fidelity articulated hand modeling, it is not designed for capturing grasps and contacts.
 To capture grasps, we need a representation of the object as well as a method to estimate contacts.

 \parahead{Object Representation} For accurate representation of objects, we build a non-articulated Gaussian representation following \Cref{sec:handmodel} with some improvements to maintain geometric consistency and accuracy.
-To prevent floaters commonly found in implicit represntations, we prune outlier Gaussians during training by projecting them to the image and culling if they lie outside the object mask.
+To prevent floaters during optimization, we prune outlier Gaussians by projecting on image and culling if they lie outside the object mask.

 \parahead{Grasp Capture} To capture the grasp in a particular sequence, we first articulate \handmodel using the estimated hand pose.
 We then construct the object model as described above.
 Next, we combine both hand and object Gaussians.
 More specifically, if $G_h$ and $G_o$ are the hand Gaussians and object Gaussians in the grasp scene, we simply concatenate the Gaussians $G_f = \{G_o , G_h\}$.
 Because we use Gaussian Splatting, it allows such a concatenation operation naturally -- this would not be possible with implicit representations~\cite{corona2022lisa,li2022tava, mundra2023livehand}.
 As the rasterization module only requires a set of Gaussians and their states, we can seamlessly merge hand and object Gaussians for every frame.
 The final grasp image is given by a rasterized composition of these Gaussians using \Cref{eqn:rendering}.